badlydrawnrob/python-playground/README.md

 [Elm](https://elm-lang.org/) makes so much more sense to me: the syntax, the structure, it's functional style, typed data, and so on.
 I'm stripping this back to the absolute essentials of Python, which is to say as little as possible to get the job done.

+## Coding style

-It's also not as intuitive or consistant as Elm.
-Sometimes you get shorter code, but more readable?
-Not really.
+> It doesn't feel as intuitive or consistent as Elm.

+Perhaps you get shorter code at scale, but is it more readable?
+I'm not so sure.

 - Length of a list?
     - `List.length [1, 2, 3]`